 My overly dramatic kids loved the chance to act out the story for me.
 The shock as they saw the “Red” Sea of blankets, then the solution, all 3 Moses (Mosi?) raised their staff in the air, and the Israelites hopped across on dry land.
 Then sadly the Red Sea collapsed on the Egyptian army wiping them out.

 The kids loved it, but wait there’s more to the story.
 Thematically, the Israelites, didn’t just complain once…… No…….
 It was multiple times.
-They also complained about water, when I tell this to my Sunday School class this is a walking lesson, and we stop at different points to act out parts.
+They also complained about water, when I tell this to my Sunday School class we stop at different points to act out parts, before this part I have them run a couple of laps so they’re thirsty.
 When we get to the bitter water, I give each of them a small eye dropped of vinegar on their tongues…..

 But this was the kids absolute favorite activity.
 We played this game several times, and it’s been a big hit in my Sunday School class as well (there we make it more difficult with some challenges added in).

-I grabbed a couple of empty cans, and a shoe box full of pom poms.
-Then I spread it all over the floor and called mana from heaven, and the kids came running and filled their cans.
+I grabbed a couple of empty cans, and a shoe box full of Pom Poms*.
+Then I spread it all over the floor and called manna from heaven, and the kids came running and filled their cans.

 One of the times Superman left two cans full of pom poms, which led perfectly to my changing one out for a can of “bad mana,” and boy was he upset to see his mana had gone bad.
 But, it led to a great discussion about obedience, and when God (or Mom) says do something, there’s usually a reason behind it, not just our trying to be mean.